 The team at Point of Return specialize in this field and know that an interaction can create unnecessary discomfort or pose a danger.
 Our program outlines herb, food and over-the-counter medications that may interact with Antidepressants, Benzodiazepines and Sleeping Pills.

-Whether you are withdrawing from medications or not, it is critical to understand how many items can affect your prescriptions or heavily deplete the body.
-Below is just a sampling of items to avoid such as Passionflower, St. John’s Wort, 5-HTP, Caffeine, Barley Grass, Ginseng, Chinese Herbs and others.
+Whether you are withdrawing from medications or not, it is critical to understand how many items can affect your prescriptions or deplete the body.
+Below is just a sampling of items such as Passionflower, St. John’s Wort, 5-HTP, Caffeine, Barley Grass, Ginseng, Chinese Herbs and others.
 For a complete list of items to avoid, please review both the Point of Return workbook (not sold separately but included in the program) and the Pocket Interaction Guide, which is sold separately.

 Vitamins & Herbs

 While vitamins are generally safe, they are regularly consumed without appreciating that some have the potential to interact with medications.
-Herbs are plant-derived drugs, and while many may be beneficial, they can also pose a serious risk when combined with various prescription pills.
+Herbs are plant-derived drugs, and while many may be beneficial, they can also pose a risk when combined with various prescription pills.

 5HTP Combining 5-HTP with Antidepressants may cause an unsafe rise in Serotonin and lead to Serotonin Syndrome, a dangerous condition characterized by mental changes, hot flashes, rapidly fluctuating blood pressure and heart rate, and possibly coma.